 Of course, this will also include a full discussion on sunscreens!

 Peels are great for people with acne and/or acne scarring, textured skin that needs smoothing, discoloration, and/or hyper-pigmentation.
-A chemical peel is a more cost-effective alternative to skin resurfacing if laser is not in your budget, as you’ll see results from a peel after just one session, as opposed to laser that takes up to 3 sessions to results.
+A chemical peel is a more cost-effective alternative to skin resurfacing if the laser is not in your budget, as you’ll see results from a peel after just one session, as opposed to a laser that takes up to 3 sessions to result.